Scorocode/scorocode-docs-en/docs/Java/Storehouse.md

 In this method, we can see a `Document` class instance being linked to a document from the database with the `.getDocumentById()` method of the `Document` class.
 We use its `.popFirst` method which deletes the first element of an array (imitating attending to the first person in a queue).
 Furthermore, the time of the last shipment is recorded in the field called "Last shipment occurred..." (lastSend in the database) using the `.setCurrentDate(…)` method of the `Update` class.

-The screen also contains comments about the shipment which are stored in the document file (sendInfo field of the File type).
+The screen also contains comments about the shipment, which are stored in the document file (sendInfo field of the File type).
 By default, this file does not exist and the text screen shows "No comments about the device...".
 A user can press the Edit button, change the shipment comment and press the Save button.
 It will execute the following method:

 ```Java
 public static void uploadFile(final Context context, Document document, String content) {